About the Campaign

-PROtect Integrity Plus, supported by the Erasmus+ program, in cooperation with the private betting operators (ESSA, EGBA and RGA) is building upon and developing the previous projects.
+PROtect Integrity Plus, supported by the Erasmus+ program, in cooperation with the private betting operators IBIA (formerly ESSA), EGBA and RGA was built upon and developed the previous project.

 By educating athletes across Europe on the dangers of match-fixing it has become clear that there is a real need to provide the first European wide, athlete-led reporting system for professional and elite athletes to securely report suspicions of match-fixing.
 The research conducted during the 2016 PROtect Integrity project confirmed the special relationship and trust between players and their associations, also when it comes to reporting anything suspicious.

-The aim of PROtect Integrity Plus project is to introduce the proven Red Button reporting App, initially developed by the Professional Footballers Association of Finland (JPY) and FIFPro, to 3000 professional athletes from 7 EU countries (UK, Ireland, France, Denmark, Greece, Italy, Spain), and 5 different sports (rugby, basketball, handball, volleyball, futsal).
+Therefore, PROtect Integrity Plus introduced the proven Red Button reporting App, initially developed by the Professional Footballers Association of Finland (JPY) and FIFPro, to professional athletes from 7 EU countries (UK, Ireland, France, Denmark, Greece, Italy, Spain), and 5 different sports (rugby, basketball, handball, volleyball, futsal).
 The project lasted from January 2018 to December 2019 and has provided athletes with a dedicated, safe and confidential mobile reporting mechanism to enable and encourage them to report anything suspicious.

-The new version of the App, adapted for the project partners, has been rolled out in June 2018.
-The eight player associations (AJFS, AJFSF, GIBA, HPVPA, HSF, PROVALE, RPA and RPI) have worked to set up an appropriate reporting system for their sport and country (in partnership with National Platforms or other entities who are report receivers) and now introduce and provide access to the App to athletes during team visits.
+The new version of the App, adapted for the project partners, was rolled out in June 2018.
+The eight player associations (AJFS, AJFSF, GIBA, HPVPA, HSF, PROVALE, RPA and RPI) have worked to set up an appropriate reporting system for their sport and country (in partnership with National Platforms or other entities who are report receivers), introducing and providing access to the App to athletes during team visits.

-Since the new version of the App was rolled out in June 2018, player associations have been delivering the App directly to professional and elite athletes across Europe, whilst also providing face-to-face education sessions on sport betting integrity, the dangers of match-fixing, the requirement to report anything suspicious and how to use the Red Button App.
-The education is supported with the updated Code of Conduct posters and leaflets that are provided in different language versions.
+During the course of the project, almost 2800 professional athletes across Europe downloaded the App, whilst 4700 players were provided with education on sport betting integrity, the dangers of match-fixing, the requirement to report anything suspicious and how to use the Red Button App.
+The education was supported with the updated Code of Conduct posters and leaflets that were provided in different language versions during team visits.